aineko-m/iveeCore/README.md

 Q: Why Memcache?
 A: I wanted to use APC first, but APC caches do not persist across CLI PHP program runs, so it was pointless.
 Memcache is probably the most commonly used cache for PHP and it works with both web-served and CLI scripts.
 It should be trivial to add other key-value or object stores, though.

+Q: Why not use a library like [Perry](https://github.com/3rdpartyeve/perry) for CREST access?
+A: I wanted to avoid more dependencies and the CREST functionality required by iveeCore is very simple, so I made a minimal implementation for it.

 ## Acknowledgements